 A mating connector is supplied with the robot.
 Control power is user-supplied.
+Precautions for Correct Use

 Robot motion is not possible until High Power is supplied and has been enabled.
+Refer to 4-4 Enabling and Disabling the Robot on page 4-8 for more information.